connext/spacefold/README.md

 3. Throughout the demo, we use a dummy ERC20 token with a 1:1 swap rate.
 We considered using Eth for some chains, but decided against it because then we would need to get lots of liquidity in order to mint to users.

+4. We decided against showing mainnet in the demo -- at the time of writing, mainnet gas fees are at 62 gwei.
+While this code can definitely be run on mainnet, we thought that the it would be annoying for users who just want to understand how it works to have to wait several minutes for a faucet transaction.

-4. There's a LOT more functionality that Connext enables.
+5. There's a LOT more functionality that Connext enables.
 Even if you're using Connext primarily to bridge between chains, it can be **highly** cost effective to also use it to further reduce the costs of transfers of tokens like Community points.
 You can also do more complex constructions such as bounties, or token-proportional content investing.
 We've left these things out of the demo to specifically highlight the cross-chain functionality.

 ## Trust Assumptions and Considerations